-- (1) As a basic rule, wear a mask on campus whether or not you have been vaccinated. - (2) When eating on the campus, be aware of the basic rules necessary to prevent infection, such as refraining from having conversations during meals and following the rules of the cafeteria. - (3) When using the elevator, give priority to people with disabilities and the elderly, and use the stairs as much as possible. - (4) If you are not feeling well, consult with the nearest office or health center and leave the campus as soon as possible.
+- (1) As a basic rule, whether or not you have been vaccinated, comply with the Guidelines for Chuo University Students Regarding the Spread of Coronavirus. - (2) When eating on campus, be aware of the basic rules necessary to prevent infection, and follow the rules of the cafeteria. - (3) When using the elevator, give priority to people with disabilities and the elderly, and use the stairs as much as possible. - (4) If you are not feeling well, consult with the nearest office or health center and leave the campus as soon as possible.